Skip to main content

 06Is AOV calculated per order or per customer?

 Per order.
-A customer who places three separate orders counts as three orders in the AOV calculation, not one.
-This trips people up: dividing revenue by the number of customers gives a larger, different number that is not AOV.
-If you want the total value a customer brings across all their orders over time, that is lifetime value (LTV), which our LTV:CAC calculator handles.
+A customer placing three orders counts as three, not one.
+Dividing revenue by customers gives a larger, different number that is not AOV.
+For value across multiple orders over time, that is lifetime value (LTV) — handled by our LTV:CAC calculator.

 07Should I include tax and shipping in the AOV calculation?